22f3001825/soft-engg-project-sep-2025-se-SEP-16/README.md

 ##  Support

-For support and questions, please contact the development team or create an issue in the repository.
+For support and questions, please contact the development team or create an issue in the repository